Amendment C229 - Southern Brown Bandicoot habitat protection

 View the proposed amendment

-The planning panel will review each submission individually and provide a report with recommendations to Council and the Minister for Planning.
+The Planning Panel will review each submission and provide a report with recommendations to Council and the Minister for Planning.

-Hearing dates to be advised.
-We will provide confirmed dates and details of any planning panel hearing to those who make a submission.
+Hearing dates are to be advised.
+We will provide confirmed dates and details of any Planning Panel hearing to those who made a submission.